 Environmental justice impacts under Alternative 3 are expected to be similar to those disclosed under Alternative 2.
-Alternative 3 would offer two fewer parcels (parcels 3 and 5), neither of which belongs to a Census block group meeting EJ criteria.
+Alternative 3 would offer four fewer parcels, one of which belongs to a Census block group meeting EJ criteria.

 For this EA, the EJ analysis area is identified as all Census block groups surrounding the associated parcels proposed to be offered for sale in each Alternative.
 If a parcel is located on or near more than one block group, all proximal and/or immediately adjacent block groups were also included in the analysis.
 This analysis area was selected to represent geographies proximal to the project area, along potential transportation and access routes, and to be inclusive of regional rural and indigenous landscapes.
 Parcels offered for sale span across all of Wyoming.
-The population in this analysis area totals 9,604 people (USCB 2022).
+The population in this analysis area totals 20,117 people (USCB 2022).
 The reference area is the State of Wyoming for all Wyoming parcels; reference areas smaller than the state of Wyoming are not suitable for this analysis due to the rural composition and resultingly sparse demographic data available at a consistent county level of both states.
 Based on these criteria, potential communities of concern were identified in census block groups of the following counties:

-Table 4-14.
+Table 4-11.
 Alternative 3 Environmental Justice Screening Criteria Results